What is a Master in School Counseling Degree?

 Can you Work in other States with a School Counseling License from a Specific State?

-Often yes, for example some of the CACREP-accredited School Counseling Program meets the requirements for working as a school counselor in many other states.
-Individuals need to examine a state’s specific school counseling course and exam requirements.
+Often yes, for example some of the CACREP-accredited School Counseling Program meets the requirements for working in other states.

 If you have Certification in a Specific State can you obtain Certification in other States?

 Each state has its own requirements and some do require previous experience as a teacher.
-Contact the State Department of Education for information for each state.
+Contact the State Department of Education for information for.

 Do Master in School Counseling programs have Specialized Accreditation?